-- 1. This Chapter applies to the following products originating in an EFTA State or in Serbia: - (a) all products classified under Chapters 25 to 97 of the Harmonized Commodity Description and Coding System (HS), excluding the products listed in Annex I; - (b) processed agricultural products specified in Protocol A, with due regard to the arrangements provided for in that Protocol; and - (c) fish and other marine products as provided for in Annex II.
-2. Each EFTA State and Serbia have concluded agreements on trade in agricultural products on a bilateral basis.
-These agreements form part of the instruments establishing a free trade area between the EFTA States and Serbia.
+1. This Chapter applies to the following products originating in Albania or in an EFTA State:

+- (a) all products classified under Chapters 25 to 97 of the Harmonized Commodity Description and Coding System (HS), excluding the products listed in Annex I; - (b) processed agricultural products specified in Protocol A, with due regard to the arrangements provided for in that Protocol; and - (c) fish and other marine products as provided for in Annex II.

-Article 7.
+2. Albania and each EFTA State have concluded agreements on trade in agricultural products on a bilateral basis.
+These agreements form part of the instruments establishing a free trade area between Albania and the EFTA States.

 Rules of Origin and Methods of Administrative Co-operation

-The provisions on Rules of Origin and Methods of Administrative Co-operation are set out In Protocol B.
+1. The provisions on rules of origin and methods of administrative co-operation are set out in Protocol B.